apache/flink-kubernetes-operator/docs/content/docs/custom-resource/job-management.md

 ### Application restarts without spec change

-There are cases when users would simply like to restart the Flink deployments to deal with some transient problem.
+There are cases when users would like to restart the Flink deployments to deal with some transient problem.

 For this purpose you can use the `restartNonce` top level field in the spec.
-Simply set a different value to this field to trigger a restart.
+Set a different value to this field to trigger a restart.

 ```yaml
  spec: